 At just under $1,500, you’ll struggle to find a more stylish electric bike on the market than the State Bicycle 6061 E-Bike Commuter.

-At just over $1,000, you’ll struggle to find a more affordable electric bike on the market than the Juiced Bikes RipRacer.
 This neat bit of machinery from an industry leader is quite impressive for the price.
-A 750W geared hub motor combined with a 52V lithium-ion battery makes up the engine, giving you up to 55 miles of pedal assistance.
+A 250W hub motor combined with a 360 Wh battery makes up the electronics, giving you up to 100 miles of range in PAS level 1.

 However, some caveats keep the price so low: the single-speed drivetrain means you don’t get any easier options when you hit the hills or high range for speed.
-Hydraulic disc brakes give you plenty of stopping power and more than most other eBikes in this range.
+Mechanical disc brakes give you plenty of stopping power and more than most other bikes in this range.

-Overall, the RipRacer is an excellent budget electric bike that’s great for work commutes and short missions around town.
+Overall, the 6061 E-Bike commuter is an excellent budget electric bike that’s great for work commutes and short missions around town.

 Weight – 52 lbs | Battery – 614 Wh | Motor – 500W | Range – Up to 48 mi | Torque – N/A

 - Class 3 eBike

 - 27.5″ x 2.2″ tires

 This version of the Aventon Pace 500.2 is a comfort-cruiser eBike.

 The Class 3 pedal-assist bike has a 500W Hub motor powered by a 614 Wh removable battery, delivering up to 48 miles worth of cruising energy throughout the day.